Pahranagat National Wildlife Refuge

 The Pahranagat National Wildlife Refuge is a protected wildlife refuge, at the southern end of the Pahranagat Valley and administered by the U.S. Fish and Wildlife Service.
 It is 90 mi north of Las Vegas, Nevada, in Lincoln County, Nevada.
 The 5380 acre refuge was created on August 16, 1963, and is part of the larger Desert National Wildlife Refuge Complex, which also includes the Ash Meadows National Wildlife Refuge, the Desert National Wildlife Refuge, and the Moapa Valley National Wildlife Refuge.

 The refuge provides high-quality migration and wintering habitat for migrating birds, especially waterfowl, within the Pacific Flyway.
+It also contains the prehistoric Black Canyon Petroglyphs.

 History

 Work is underway to restore wetland and desert upland habitats to what was found on the refuge over 100 years ago.